HmadAfzal/Ecom-App/README.md

 - Database and Authentication: Supabase
 - State Management: Redux
 - Styling: TailwindCSS
-- Installation

 ## Getting Started

-To get started with MystyLink, follow these steps:
+To get started with QuicKart, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using `npm install`.